liferay-search/liferay-docs/en/user/articles/120-search/02-what-new-search/01-whats-new-search-intro.markdown

 ### Application-Specific Indexes

-You'll notice more search indexes in @product-ver@.
+You'll notice more search indexes in @sharepoint-ver@.
 That's because you can now configure application-specific indexes.
 At the time of this writing, the additional indexes are all related to the DXP Workflow Metrics feature.
 More will likely appear in future versions, and third party developers can use the